Skip to content

 • Code signing certificate (from DigiCert, Sectigo, etc.)

-• For native signing: Windows SDK installed (for signtool.exe)
+• For native signing on Windows: Windows SDK installed (for signtool.exe)

 Edit build/windows/Taskfile.yml and set the signing variables: